aderbique/CSE230/assignments/assn8/ASSIGNMENT8.md

 ### Author: Austin Derbique

 ## Disclaimer
 The following text shall not be used for the purposes of academic dishonesty.
 It is granted only for educational & archival purposes, not to be used by other students enrolled in an artificial intelligence class.
 This information is not guaranteed to be correct.
+Please consult the textbook [Computer Organization and Design: Fifth Edition](https://www.amazon.com/Computer-Organization-Design-MIPS-Architecture/dp/0124077269) for up to date and accurate information.

 # Exercises